Competent Care for Transgender, GenderQueer and Non-Binary Folks

 Herbal medicine has always been the medicine of the people, a medicine of resistance, and it is time once again to sharpen our skills and engage our hearts in service of collective liberation.

-Trans women and men, intersex and non-binary people, and especially trans women of color, are subject to psychological, physical, economic and institutional assault in our society.
-Herbal medicine could be a powerful tool to help trans communities address gaps in health care and better manage the impacts of this stress and violence.
-Unfortunately, many of the ways we practice and teach herbalism create unwelcoming and sometimes hostile environments for trans and non-binary folks and make herbal medicine inaccessible to trans communities.
+Trans women and men, intersex and non-binary people, and especially trans and non-binary women of color, are subject to psychological, physical, economic and institutional assault in our society.
+Herbal medicine could be a powerful tool to help trans communities address gaps in health care and better manage the impacts of this stress and violence, but many of the ways we practice and teach herbalism create unwelcoming and sometimes hostile environments for trans and non-binary folks and make herbal medicine inaccessible to trans communities.
 Many easy changes—and a few more extensive conceptual shifts—can help make our practices and classes safer, empowering places for trans people.

 We invite herbalists to consider their potential role in dismantling the healthcare (and other) systems that harm transgender clients.
 There is a lot to learn, and unlearn, and the process requires commitment and humility as many of us tread unfamiliar ground.